SHARP-EATMAN

 Genus Triepeolus

-Cuckoo bees break into nests of other bees.
-Sometimes, the cuckoos devour the eggs of the host bees that built the nests.
-More commonly, the cuckoos simply deposit their own eggs in the host bees' nests and depart.
+Brood parasites, sometimes called cuckoo bees or kleptoparasites, enter the nests of host bees to deposit eggs.
 When a cuckoo's offspring hatch, they eat the host's eggs or slaughter the host's larvae and then feast on the nectar and pollen stores the host carefully gathered for her own offspring.
-In the world of entomology, cuckoo bees are known as cleptoparasites or brood parasites.

-Cuckoo bees do not gather pollen from flowers, because they obtain it instead by plundering other bees' nests.
-As a result, female cuckoo bees do not have scopae (pollen-collecting hairs) on their legs or abdomens.
-To the naked eye, cuckoo bees often appear hairless and sleek-bodied like wasps.
+Brood parasites drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+They do not, however, gather pollen from flowers.
+As a result, female brood parasites do not have scopae (pollen-collecting hairs) on their legs or abdomens.
+To the naked eye, they often appear hairless and sleek-bodied like wasps.

-The bee tribe Epeolini contains two varieties of cuckoo bee found within the United States -- Epeolus and Triepeolus.
-Bees in these two genera are often mistaken for wasps.
-They have well-defined black-and-white bands striping their abdomens and often sport bold black-and white patterns on their thoraxes as well.
-These bees can be arrestingly beautiful and colorful.
+WIthin the United States, the tribe Epeolini contains two varieties of brood parasites -- Epeolus and Triepeolus.
+Bees in these two genera usually have well-defined white or yellow bands on their abdomens and patterns on their thoraxes.
+These stripes and patterns are made up of short, dense hairs.
+In the Valley, Epeolus and Triepeolus can be arrestingly beautiful and colorful.
 Many have red legs and tegulae (the plates where the wing meets the body).
 Others, like the dwarf Epeolus shown here, have exquisitely-colored eyes.

-Triepeolus usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris and Melitoma).
+Triepeolus usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris, Melitoma, Protaxea and Ptiloglossa).

-Triepeolus cuckoos tend to run larger than Epeolus.
-In addition, the apparatus on the tips of the abdomens of Epeolus and Trepeolus differs in ways that reflect the characteristics of the nests each cuckoo genus parasitizes.
+Triepeolus tend to run larger than Epeolus.
+In addition, Epeolus and Trepeolus abdomens differ in ways that reflect the characteristics of the nests each cuckoo genus parasitizes.
 Rather than sport saw-like tools on their abdomens like Epeolus, Triepeolus females have long, narrow, forceps-like projections, which they use to dig into the soil walls of their hosts' underground nests.

 Distinguishing Epeolus from Triepeolus